BillDietrich/lanwatch/README.md

 * Not tested on a LAN with no internet access.
 * Requires Python 3.3 or greater.
 * Polls every 5 minutes, so a quick, transient device appear/disappear probably won't be detected.
-* Doesn't get host names automatically.
+* Doesn't get host names automatically, except for the local machine.

 ## To-Do
 * Desktop notifications don't work because of sudo.
-* Automatically set host names of at least this machine and the router.
 * Find a way to get host names automatically.

 ---